Fungal infections

 Are Fungal infections common?

 Fungal skin infections are relatively common and affect between 5% and 25% of the population at any one time, with athlete's foot being the most prevalent fungal infection.
-While they are relatively easy to treat, there is no vaccine against fungal infections, which mean that it is possible to be re-infected.
+While they are relatively easy to treat, there is no vaccine against fungal infections, which means that it is possible to be re-infected.
 If you regularly experience fungal infections, speak to your doctor - they will be able to offer the most suitable guidance for you.

 What are the differences between Terbinafine cream and Terbinafine tablets?